 Fortunately…

-“Which brings us to an important point that we think we ought to mention.”
+“This brings us to an important point we think we ought to mention.”

 First…

-If you think you have a medical issue, don’t use the internet to try and diagnose yourself.
-After all, if you do and you’re correct, you’re still going to need to see the doctor, and if you’re wrong, the time you spend being your own doctor could really harm yourself!
+If you think you have a medical issue, don’t use the internet to diagnose yourself.
+After all, if you do and you’re correct, you’ll still need to see the doctor, and if you’re wrong, the time you spend being your own doctor could harm you!

 Second…

-Nobody here at IBUSA is medically trained, and we’re certainly not doctors.
-All we are is a bunch of life insurance agents who just happened to be really good at helping individuals find and qualify for the life insurance that they’re looking for.
-So please don’t mistake any of the medical information that we talk about as medical advice because it’s not!
+Nobody here at IBUSA is medically trained; we’re certainly not doctors.
+All we are is a bunch of life insurance agents who just happened to be really good at helping individuals find and qualify for the life insurance they’re looking for.
+So please don’t mistake any of the medical information we discuss as medical advice because it’s not!

 We’re just…